-In May 2014, FASB issued ASU No. 2014-09, Revenue from Contracts with Customers ("ASU 2014-09").
+In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-09, "Revenue from Contracts with Customers".
 The new revenue recognition standard provides a five-step analysis of transactions to determine when and how revenue is recognized.
 The premise of the guidance is that a Company should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 ASU 2014-09 can be adopted by the Company either retrospectively or as a cumulative-effect adjustment as of the date of adoption.
-On April 1, 2015, FASB decided to defer the effective date of the new revenue standard by one year.
+On April 1, 2015, the FASB decided to defer the effective date of the new revenue standard by one year.
 As a result, public entities would apply the new revenue standard to annual reporting periods beginning after December 15, 2017.
+We are currently evaluating the impact the adoption of this standard will have on our consolidated financial statements.